 Sanctions shall be governed by this Article and Regulation 23.

-A. International competition defined: In this article and the corresponding Regulation 23, International competition means an Athletics competition between one or more athletes representing the United States, individually or as a team, and one or more athletes representing a foreign country (i.e., competitions between national teams).
+A. International Athletics Competition defined: In this article and the corresponding Regulation 23, International Athletics Competition means an Athletics competition between one or more athletes representing the United States, individually or as a team, and one or more athletes representing a foreign country (i.e., competitions between national teams).

 B. International sanctions: USATF, as the national governing body for Athletics, shall grant sanctions to: